The Book: Milton Friedman: A concise guide to the ideas and influence of the free-market economist by Eamonn Butler

 Butler does an excellent job of explaining Friedman’s ideas and why they became so influential.
 From school vouchers to the end of the military draft, the effects of Friedman’s ideas on public policy can be found everywhere—not only in America but throughout the world.
 No matter where you stand on free markets, if you are interested in economics, policy, or the history of ideas you should learn more about this giant of economic thought.

-The Recommendation: If you aren’t familiar with Friedman this is the best short introduction you can find—and at only $2.99 on Amazon, it’s also one of the cheapest.
+The Recommendation: If you aren’t familiar with Friedman this is the best short introduction you can find.